On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: Introduction. Inverse problems and general projection methods.

+Mathematically this is the case, for instance, whenever $A$ does not have a `good' inverse, say, when $A$ is a compact operator on $\cH$ with arbitrarily small singular values.
+Another meaningful example occurs when the the space for the finite-dimensional truncations is the so called Krylov subspace $\mathcal{K}(A,g)$ associated to the problem \eqref{eq:gen}, namely is spanned by the vectors $g,Ag,A^2g,\dots$ (a very popular choice indeed, as Krylov subspace methods are often counted among the `Top 10 Algorithms' of the 20th century \cite{Dongarra-Sullivan-Best10-2000,Cipra-SIAM-News}), and yet $\mathcal{K}(A,g)$ has a non-trivial orthogonal complement in $\cH$ and the solution $f$ to $Af=g$ fails to belong to the closure of $\mathcal{K}(A,g)$ -- we recently studied the phenomenon of `Krylov solvability', or lack thereof, in our recent works \cite{CMN-2018_Krylov-solvability-bdd,CM-2019_ubddKrylov}.

+For these reasons, we rather adopt in this work the perspective of \emph{general projection methods}, thus moving \emph{outside} the standard working assumptions of the Petrov-Galerkin framework, in the sense that, while still projecting the infinite-dimensional problem to finite-dimensional truncations, yet \begin{itemize} \item[(i)] the problem \eqref{eq:gen} is only assumed to be solvable; \item[(ii)] no a priori conditions are assumed that guarantee the truncated problems \eqref{eq:PGformulation} to be well-defined (they may thus have a multiplicity of solutions), let alone solvable (they may have no solution at all); \item[(iii)] not all the standard conditions (a)-(d) above are assumed (unlike for Petrov-Galerkin schemes), which ensured a convergence theory in the Hilbert norm of the error and/or the residual along the sequence of approximate solutions. \end{itemize}

-In particular, we carry on the point of view that error and residual may be controlled in a still informative way in some \emph{weaker} sense than the expected norm topology of the Hilbert space.
-In this respect, we identify practically plausible sufficient conditions for the error or the residual to be small in such generalised senses and we discuss the \emph{mechanisms} why the same indicators may actually fail to vanish in norm.
+In particular, with reference to (iii), we carry on the point of view that error and residual may be controlled in a still informative way in some \emph{weaker} sense than the expected norm topology of the Hilbert space.

+To this aim, we identify practically plausible sufficient conditions for the error or the residual to be small in such generalised senses and we discuss the \emph{mechanisms} why the same indicators may actually fail to vanish in norm.
+We also argue the genericity of such situations.
+We specialise our observations first on the case when $A$ is compact (Section \ref{sec:compactlinearinverse}) and then when $A$ is generically bounded (Section \ref{sec:boundedlinearinverse}).
+In the latter case, specifically when $A$ is self-adjoint and non-negative, we find instructive to re-interpret our findings in view of well-known convergence results for the conjugate gradient scheme, which is in fact a Krylov subspace projection method (Section \ref{sec:conjgrad}).

-In the concluding part of the work, we investigate the main features discussed theoretically through a series of numerical tests, focusing on the truncation of infinite-dimensional inverse problems when the dimension of the truncation space increases.
+Last, in the concluding part of the work (Section \ref{sec:numerics}), we present a selection of numerical tests that illustrate the main features discussed theoretically.

+In conclusion, we should like to stress that our main goal here is to present generic convergence mechanisms that occur, unavoidably (in the precise sense that we shall discuss), when one weakens some of the stringent working conditions that are typical of the Petrov-Galerkin schemes, thus giving rise to more general behaviours at the finite-dimensional truncated level and in the possible convergence to the ``exact'' solution(s).